d1823/errorgator/README.md

 self-hosted ELK stack.
 It offers a very simple event capturing API, as well as corresponding SDKs for Monolog and JavaScript.
 It differs from other solutions in its intended use case.
 Its main goal isn't supporting any high-scale systems as other platforms are already doing it flawlessly.
-Instead, it tries to offer itself to developers searching for a simple, self-hosted application allowing them to aggregate logs from various sources and search through them via easy-to-use TUI.
-Yes, Terminal User Interface.
-Errorgator doesn't offer any browser UI because all browser-based solutions are either too lacking in features or too time-consuming to implement.
-Since TUI is an already solved issue, there's plenty of ways to make it an efficient and effective way of interaction with a program.
+Instead, it tries to offer itself to developers searching for a simple, self-hosted application allowing them to aggregate logs and errors from various sources and search through them via an easy-to-use GUI.

 ## Contribution